-Effective Tuesday, April 14th, 2020, Patient Registration in the West Lobby at Glens Falls Hospital will be open Monday through Friday, 5:30 a.m. – 4 p.m. and will be closed weekends.
-Patients who may come for testing after the registration area closes can still enter through the West Entrance.
-Security is stationed in the West Lobby until 8pm every day and will complete COVID-19 screenings for any patients or visitors who presents.
+Patient Registration in the West Lobby at Glens Falls Hospital will be open Monday through Friday, 5:30 a.m. – 4 p.m. and will be closed weekends.
+All pateints and visitors must now enter at the Tower entrance.
+Patients who may come for testing after the registration area closes can still enter through the Tower Entrance.
+Security is stationed in the Tower Lobby until 8pm every day and will complete COVID-19 screenings for any patients or visitors who presents.
 They will then be directed to the Medical Imaging registration area and waiting room.

 Additionally, Centralized Scheduling will be available Monday through Friday, 7a.m. – 4 p.m. and will be closed on weekends.

 We thank you for your cooperation with this change in process.

 Our primary concern at Glens Falls Hospital is the comfort and safety of our patients and visitors.
 We strive to make your visit as comfortable and convenient as possible.
 We also offer a variety of financial and insurance assistance opportunities.